Basschops/LED_tester/SquareLight/README.rst

 To install this program check the requirements list and install the required packages.
 Then when in the main folder with setup.py type 'pip install -e .' into the terminal and it should install wihtout issue.

+When the program is installed it can be executed by calling 'solve_led --input <<FILEPATH OR URL>>', naming the path to the instructions file.

 Created by Daragh O'Farrell
 daragh.ofarrell@ucdconnect.ie